HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/database_analysis.md

 #### Available Actions

-In the Operations Metrics section, you can take corrective action on failed operations:

-**Retrigger Failed Operations** - This button allows you to re-execute operations that failed or are stuck.
-To use this feature:

-1. Expand the **Operations** section to view all operations by trigger function and their statuses.
-2. Rows with failed operations will have a checkbox that you can select.
-3. Select one or more rows containing failed operations by clicking their checkboxes.
-4. Click the **Retrigger Failed Operation** button.
+**Retrigger Failed Operations** - Select one or more rows with failed operations and click **Retrigger Failed Operation** to re-execute them.
-5. The system will attempt to re-execute the selected failed operations.
-6. A success message will confirm the re-triggering action, and the operations data will refresh automatically.

 !!! note
     - For performance analysis, focus on recent operation patterns rather than historical totals.